Abdelazim-Abdelgawwad/easyPARM/README.md

 **easyPARM** is a computational tool developed by **Abdelazim M. A. Abdelagawwad** under the supervision of **Dr. Antonio Francés-Monerris**.
 Its primary purpose is to simplify the derivation of force field parameters for metal-containing molecular systems and to enable charge restraints on specific atoms.

 ## Key Features
 1. **Force Field Parameter Generation**: easyPARM uses the Seminario method [1] to derive bond-stretching and bond-angle bending parameters for metal-containing systems.
-These parameters are specifically tailored for the AMBER software suite [2], based on the Hessian matrix from frequency calculations performed with Gaussian.
+These parameters are optimized for use with the AMBER software suite [2], based on the Hessian matrix from frequency calculations performed with Gaussian.
+Additionally, the tool can generate parameters for non-metal systems using GAFF or the AMBER force field..

 2. **Charge Restraint Using REsP Fitting**: easyPARM also supports charge restraints using the Restrained Electrostatic Potential (REsP) fitting approach [3].
 This ensures that the electrostatic potential around the molecule is accurate and physically meaningful.